 Click here: How much does it cost to get a Patent in India.

-Steps for filing an application for Patent in India
+Steps for filing a Patent application in India

-2. If the inventor is not making the application for grant of Patent then applicant has to obtain a proof of right from the inventor to file the application.
+- If the inventor is not making the application for grant of Patent, then applicant must obtain a proof of right from the inventor to file the application.
 The Proof of Right is either an endorsement at the end of Form 01 or a separate document in the form of an assignment.

-3. Provisional/Complete specification in filed made out in Form 02.
-A Complete specification must indicate the technical field; it must include the background and a description of the invention, in clear language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
-Complete specification are usually accompanied by visual materials such as drawings, plans, or diagrams to better describe the invention.
-Complete specification must contains at least one claim that is, information which determines the extent of protection sought by the applicant.
+- Provisional/Complete specification in filed made out in Form 02.
+A Complete specification must indicate the technical field; it must include the background and a description of the invention, in plain language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
+Complete specification is usually accompanied by visual materials such as drawings, plans, or diagrams to better describe the invention.
+Complete specification must contain at least one claim that is, information which determines the extent of protection sought by the applicant.
 See a sample of Complete Specification here.

-6. A Power of authority (POA) made out on Form 26, shall be filed within three months of filing the case in India if the applicant is filing the application for grant of patent through a patent attorney or a Patent agent.
-If a general power of authority has already been filed for another application, a self attested copy of it may be filed by the patent agent.
-In case the original general power of authority has been filed in another jurisdiction, that fact may also be mentioned in the self attested copy.
+- A Power of authority (POA) made out on Form 26, shall be filed within three months of filing the case in India if the applicant is filing the application for grant of patent through a patent attorney or a Patent agent.
+If a general power of authority has already been filed for another application, a self-attested copy of it may be filed by the patent agent.
+In case the original general power of authority has been filed in another jurisdiction, that fact may also be mentioned in the self-attested copy.

-The priority document may be filed along with the application or before the expiry of eighteen months from the date of priority, so as to enable publication of the application.
+- The priority document may be filed along with the application or before the expiry of eighteen months from the date of priority, to enable publication of the application.
 In case of a request for early publication, the priority document shall be filed before/along with such request.

-9. The Specification shall be signed by the agent/applicant with date on the last page of the Specification.
-The drawing sheets should bear the signature of the applicant or his agent in the right hand bottom corner.
+- The Specification shall be signed by the agent/applicant with date on the last page of the Specification.
+The drawing sheets should bear the signature of the applicant or his agent in the right-hand bottom corner.

-11. The application form shall also indicate clearly the source of geographical origin of any biological material used in the specification, wherever applicable.
+- The application form shall also clearly indicate the source of geographical origin of any biological material used in the specification, wherever applicable.

-What is the process of prosecuting an application for patent in India?
+What is the process of prosecuting a patent application in India?

 The process starts after filing an application for Ordinary Patent or PCT National Phase Patent in India.